drj11/zontem0/results.md

 autocorrelation even though an estimate of the autocorrelation structure marginally suggests that an AR(1) model might be appropriate.
 The effect of this would be to reduce the degrees of freedom, and hence increase the estimated errors in trend.
-Since this is no more than a sketch, I have chosen the simpler model, but with the caveat that the errors are more likely than not underestimated.
+Since ZONTEM is no more than a sketch, I have chosen the simpler model, but with the caveat that the errors are more likely than not underestimated.
 I encourage curious modellers to torture the data with increasingly elaborate models.

 At the time of preparing this report, ZONTEM has 1998 as the warmest year (highest anomaly).
 Record years are not particular